Our Commitment

 Rev. Dr. Karen H. Webster is a member of the American College of Sports Medicine (ACSM), American Academy of Sports Dietitians and Nutritionists (AASDN), Real Balance Global Wellness Services, and The National Wellness Institute (NWI).
 She writes and speaks on the intersection of faith, fitness, nutrition, and creation care.
 For more information, Click Here

-Rev. Travis A. Webster, Th.D. is licensed as a marriage and family therapist, is a member of the Association for Clinical Pastoral Education (ACPE), the American Association of Marriage and Family Therapists (AAMFT), and Real Balance Global Wellness Services.
+Rev. Travis A. Webster, Th.D. is licensed as a marriage and family therapist, is a member of the American Association of Marriage and Family Therapists (AAMFT), and is certified through Real Balance Global Wellness Services.
 His writing and speaking are focused on assisting people in understanding and integrating the spiritual, physical, mental and emotional parts of ourselves into a life of health and wholeness.
 For more information, Click Here

 Interested in learning more about the health of your mind, body, and spirit?
 Give yourself a health and wholeness checkup: Take the Wellness Assessment